CertMusashi/LinkShortener/README.md

-# LinkShorter
+# LinkShortener
-🔧 It make the link shorter by emoji.
+🔧 It make the link shortener by emoji.
 Written In Python Using Fastapi.